Evgeny Tishchenko

 Evgeny Andreyevich Tishchenko (Евгений Андреевич Тищенко; born 15 July 1991) is a Russian professional boxer.
-As an amateur he won gold medals at the 2016 Olympics, 2015 World Championships, and the 2015 and 2017 European Championships and silver at the 2013 and 2017 World Championships.
+He was the inaugural World Boxing Association (WBA) bridgerweight champion but was subsequently stripped after testing positive for banned substance.
+As an amateur, he won gold medals at the 2016 Olympics, 2015 World Championships, and the 2015 and 2017 European Championships and silver at the 2013 and 2017 World Championships.

 Amateur career

 Tishchenko was born in the village of Kanevskaya, Krasnodar Krai, but later moved to Belgorod.
 He is trained under the sports school of Ivan Levichev.
 Tishchenko became a member of the Russian national team in 2009.

 He began competing among seniors in 2010 and twice won bronze medals at the Russian championships, losing the semifinals to Egor Mekhontsev in 2010 and to Nikita Ivanov in 2011.
 In addition, he took gold in the Youth European Championships U23 in Kaliningrad.
 In 2012, Tishchenko became the Russian National champion in heavyweight category.
 A year later, he would win the gold medal at the 2013 Summer Universiade.
 He won silver medal at the 2013 World Championships in Almaty, losing in the finals to twice Olympic silver medalist, Italian Clemente Russo.

 In 2014, Tishchenko again won the Russian National championships, beating in finals; then European champion Aleksei Yegorov.
 He competed at the 2015 European Championships in Samokov, Bulgaria taking gold in heavyweight category.
 In October, he would repeat his success; winning the gold at the 2015 World Championships in Doha, Qatar, defeating Erislandy Savón of Cuba in the finals.

 In the 2016 Olympics he again won a gold medal after defeating Kazakhstan's Vasily Levit on a controversial unanimous decision in the final.
 The final and medal ceremony saw angry crowd reactions.